본문 바로가기

 No One Even Says "This Time for Real"...
 Smoking Cessation Resolutions Hit 20-Year Low

-Smokers Unmoved by the New Year
+Smokers Unmoved Even in the New Year

 No One Even Says "This Time for Real"...
 Smoking Cessation Resolutions Hit 20-Year Low

-By gender, the proportion of male smokers planning to quit within a month dropped by 1.1 percentage points from 13.5% in 2023 to 12.4% in 2024.
-In contrast, the rate for female smokers rose by 4.3 percentage points from 10.7% to 15.0% over the same period.
-By age group, those in their 30s recorded the lowest rate at 9.4%, dropping to single digits for the first time since 2001 (7.7%).
+By gender, the proportion of male smokers planning to quit within a month dropped by 1.1 percentage points to 12.4% in 2023, while the rate among female smokers rose by 4.3 percentage points to 15.0% compared to the previous year's 10.7%.
+By age group, those in their 30s recorded the lowest rate at 9.4%, falling into single digits for the first time since 2001 (7.7%).
 This was followed by those in their 40s (11.2%), 60s (13.2%), and 50s (14.4%).
-The rate for those aged 19 to 29 was the highest among all age groups at 16.3%.
-This is a notable change from 20 years ago, when the 2005 survey showed that smokers in their 30s (12.0%) and 40s (12.8%) had higher quit intentions than those aged 19 to 29 (10.0%) or those in their 50s (10.3%).
+The rate among those aged 19 to 29 was the highest at 16.3% across all age groups.
+This contrasts sharply with the situation 20 years ago in 2005, when the quit intention rates among those in their 30s (12.0%) and 40s (12.8%) were higher than those among people aged 19 to 29 (10.0%) or those in their 50s (10.3%).

-Among current smokers, the proportion who actually attempted to quit for more than 24 hours in the past year was 47.8%, a slight decrease from 48.1% the previous year.
+Among current smokers, 47.8% said they had actually attempted to quit for at least 24 hours in the past year, a slight decrease from 48.1% the previous year.
 The quit attempt rate among women was 55.6%, rising by more than 10 percentage points compared to the COVID-19 period in 2021 (45.2%) and 2022 (40.8%), returning to pre-pandemic levels.
-However, the quit attempt rate among men was 46.7%, similar to the rates recorded in 2021 (46.0%) and 2022 (46.6%).
+However, the rate among men was 46.7%, similar to the levels recorded in 2021 (46.0%) and 2022 (46.6%).

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.